dev-academy-programme/orientation---Archived/2-installation/README.md

 On a Mac, you can find the terminal in your Applications/Utilities folder.

 If you're on Linux, we're betting you're already quite familiar with the terminal.
+Please download and install the VM *no matter what operating system you're currently on*.
+It's for your own safety!

 On Windows, the terminal is generally called the "command prompt" or "command line".
 Open the Command Prompt window by clicking the Start button, clicking All Programs, clicking Accessories, and then clicking Command Prompt.

 **PLEASE LET US KNOW IMMEDIATELY IF YOU ARE HAVING TROUBLE WITH INSTALLING THE VIRTUAL MACHINE**.
 The good news is that this is probably the most difficult part of the course: installing things.
 Somehow it never really gets any easier.

 Now follow the links below (while your virtual box is downloading) to complete the orientation.

+While downloading, try not to lose your connection.
+It shouldn't take long to download&mdash;it seems to be averaging well under an hour.
+If you do lose the connection, just run `vagrant up` in the terminal to restart it.

 ### OK, it's done downloading.
 Now WHERE IS IT?